RabiuKabir/blog/README.md

 This is a personal blog APIs for front-end developers to make use of.
 It's built with Node JS and Express JS with MongoDB/Mongoose as the database.
-Security and authorization features are equally added for usage.
+Security and authorization features are equally added for developer's usage.